 My initial reaction was apprehension, though I didn't quite know why.
 Her mannerisms annoyed me, yes.
 That couldn't be helped.
 But there had never been a time that Miss A tried to deliberately wrong me—that I knew of, at least.
 I made my way over to her desk, watching her closely.

-Whatever, I thought as I prepared myself for an unwelcome pity spiel.
+"Thanks," I said as I prepared myself for an unwelcome pity spiel.

 "No-really.
 It's okay."
 I forced.